spatialnetworkslab/homelocator/README.md

-# Home Location
+# Homelocator
-Calculate a person's home location based on location and timestamped data
+Analysis a person's home location based on location and timestamped data

 For each user:
 - filtering: